spenpo/cracker-docs/docs/guide/intro.md

 Welcome to **Cracker**, a full-stack platform that helps teams _track their creativity_.

-This monorepo contains two main apps:

-1. `app/` — a Next.js (React) web application backed by GraphQL, Prisma & Postgres.
+These pages document the **Cracker web application**—a Next.js (React) codebase backed by GraphQL, Prisma & Postgres.
+(The documentation site itself lives in a separate repository, but you don't need to care about that while using Cracker.)
-2. `docs/` — a Docusaurus v3 site (this site) that hosts product & developer documentation.

 What you will find in the docs: